· 9 min read

 In fact, if you look at the top 50 games in the App Store, they all have social features in some form or another.
 Multiplayer games like COD mobile, Fortnite, and Among Us are clear contenders.
 But others have user-generated content, like in Brawl Stars.
-While others are developing leaderboards, in-game chat, guilds.
+While others are developing leaderboards, in-game chat, and guilds.

 It doesn’t necessarily mean that developers need to focus on creating a multiplayer game.
 But adding in some social elements to make sure that their players can feel connected to their friends and family can go a long way to making sure that they keep coming back.

-6. More brands will turn to gaming
+6. More brands will turn to games and gamification

 Gaming has always been one of the highest-earning industries.
 In 2020, global revenue was around $180 billion.
-That’s nearly twice the global film industry ($100 billion).
+That’s near twice the global film industry ($100 billion).
 As the metaverse begins to emerge, it’s going to be a no-brainer for the top brands to get involved.